-Office nasal endoscopy allows a detailed examination of the nasal and sinus cavities.
+Office nasal endoscopy allows a detailed examination of the nasal and sinus cavities in the outpatient clinics.
 This examination is typically performed by otolaryngologists (Ear Nose Throat doctors).
 It is currently the preferred initial method of evaluating medical problems such as nasal stuffiness and obstruction, sinusitis, nasal polyps, nasal tumors, and epistaxis (nose bleeds).
-During the endoscopy, the physician or other certified provider can search for: areas of swelling in the mucosal membranes; presence of purulent secretions draining from the sinus openings; enlargement of the nasal turbinates; crooked contouring to the nasal septum; presence of polyps; sites of nasal bleeding; and the presence of tumors.
-If pus is seen, it may be sampled and cultured with a fine swab to determine what organism is causing the infection.
+During the endoscopy, the patient is seated and the physician or other certified provider searches for: areas of swelling in the mucosal membranes, presence of purulent secretions (pus) draining from the sinus openings, enlargement of the nasal turbinates (internal nasal structures that humidify the nose), crookedness of the nasal septum(the wall that separates the two sides of your nose); presence of polyps; sites of nasal bleeding; and the presence of tumors within the nasal and sinus cavities.
+If pus is observed, it may be sampled and cultured with a small swab to determine what organism is causing the infection.

-Just before nasal endoscopy, the nose will be sprayed with: 1) a topical decongestant, to gently reduce the swelling in the nasal membranes to permit the endoscope to pass easily, and 2) a topical anesthetic, which temporarily numbs the nose and helps to decrease the chances of sneezing from sensitivity.
+In order to make this procedure easier and minimize patient discomfort, just before nasal endoscopy the nose will be sprayed with: 1) a nasal decongestant, to gently reduce the swelling in the nasal membranes to permit an easy passage of the endoscope, and 2) a local anesthetic, which temporarily numbs the nose and helps to decrease the chances of sneezing from sensitivity.
 The procedure is rarely painful, but some patients may experience discomfort if the nasal cavity is unusually narrow or the nasal lining is very swollen.
 Additional numbing spray or a pediatric –sized endoscope may prevent such discomfort.

 Nasal endoscopy can also be used to visualize suspicious nasal lesions and enable a biopsy, or for finding and retrieving foreign objects caught inside the nose.
-In these cases a spectrum of fine instruments may be used to perform these tasks.
+Often, nasal endoscopy and cleaning of the nasal and sinus cavities is performed in the weeks following sinus surgery in order to maintain the opening of these cavities.
+In these cases a variety of small instruments such as suctions and various types of forceps (grasping instruments) may be used to perform these tasks.
 These instruments are specially designed for use in the nose and sinuses during nasal endoscopy, and the otolaryngologist is typically quite skilled in simultaneously using both the endoscope and nasal instruments.
 Some of these instruments are curved, which makes it possible to reach around corners within the nose.
-The latter instruments are commonly used with 'angled' endoscopes.
+These types of instruments are commonly used with 'angled' endoscopes.
 They may be used both in the operating room and even in the office when your otolaryngologist performs routine surveillance.

-Nasal Endoscopy in the Operating Room Endoscopic sinus surgery using nasal endoscopes is currently the preferred alternative for managing sinus infections that are refractory to medical treatments, complications of sinus infections, nasal polyposis, intractable epistaxis, CSF (brain fluid) leaks, sinus fungal balls, and even some nasal/sinus tumors.
-Recently the nose and the sinuses are being utilized as a corridor to approach territories in the anterior and middle skull base (where the nose meets the brain), the intracranial cavity, the inner parts of the orbits, and even the upper part of the spine.
+Nasal Endoscopy in the Operating Room Endoscopic sinus surgery using nasal endoscopes is currently the preferred alternative for managing sinus infections and inflammations that are not responding to medical treatments, complications of sinus infections, nasal polyps, persistent nosebleeds, CSF (brain fluid) leaks, sinus fungal balls, and even some nasal/sinus tumors.
+Recently the nose and the sinuses are being utilized as a corridor to approach territories in the anterior and middle skull base (where the nose meets the brain), the intracranial cavity (brain and brain envelopes), the inner parts of the orbits (eye sockets), and even the upper part of the spine.
 Through this specialized method, patients can undergo necessary surgery often without facial or scalp incisions, to remove lesions completely and reverse disease processes.
-The endoscopic transnasal approach has also gained widespread popularity for resection of pituitary tumors.
-These types of procedures are performed by a specialized group of otolaryngologists and neurosurgeons who have undertaken advanced training in these procedures and work well together as a team.
-Endoscopic trans-nasal approaches are also being applied to orbital (eye socket) procedures.
-The endoscopic dacrocystorhinostomy (DCR) procedure for treating tear drainage problems, is gaining general acceptance.
+This endoscopic trans-nasal approach has specifically gained widespread popularity for resection of pituitary tumors.
+In these procedures surgery is performed by a specialized group of otolaryngologists and neurosurgeons who have undertaken advanced training in these procedures and work well together as a team.
+In addition endoscopic trans-nasal approaches are also being applied to orbital (eye socket) procedures such as the endoscopic dacrocystorhinostomy (DCR) procedure for treating tear drainage problems and orbital decompression for exophthalmos.
 This type of surgery would be performed by an otolaryngologist and ophthalmologist skilled in this technique.

 Image Guidance Navigation Surgery